 Our behavior and training-focused Platinum Club Membership accepts many dogs with behavioral problems that are otherwise not suited for traditional dog daycare and dog boarding.
 Contact us today to see how we can help you.

-If your dog is not suited for our premier dog boarding or curated dog daycare we strongly recommend beginning or continuing with private dog behavior modification and training classes to evaluate your dog’s behavior before applying for Membership.
+If your dog is not suited for our premier dog boarding or curated dog daycare we strongly recommend beginning or continuing with private dog board and train to evaluate your dog’s behavior before applying for Membership.

 4. What vaccinations are required and how often?

 Dogs: Need to be current on their vaccinations, flea, and intestinal parasite preventives before arriving at our Dog Boot Camp, Dog Boarding, Dog Daycare, and/or Dog Training center.
 We require Rabies, DHPP (distemper/parvo) & Bordetella vaccines (every 6 months).
 Vaccines must be administered at least 48 hours before visiting our facility.
 We will require vaccination records from your veterinarian.